Skip to main content

 Wikipedia

 Didion's career began in the 1950s after she won an essay contest sponsored by Vogue magazine.
-She would go on to publish essays in The Saturday Evening Post, Life, Esquire, The New York Review of Books, and The New Yorker.
+She went on to publish essays in The Saturday Evening Post, National Review, Life, Esquire, The New York Review of Books, and The New Yorker.
 Her writing during the 1960s through the late 1970s engaged audiences in the realities of the counterculture of the 1960s, the Hollywood lifestyle, and the history and culture of California.
-Didion's political writing in the 1980s and 1990s concentrated on the subtext of political rhetoric and the United States's foreign policy in Latin America.
+Didion's political writing in the 1980s and 1990s concentrated on political rhetoric and the United States's foreign policy in Latin America.
 In 1991, she wrote the earliest mainstream media article to suggest that the Central Park Five had been wrongfully convicted.

 Continue reading at Wikipedia...
 Wikipedia content provided under the terms of the Creative Commons BY-SA license